magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 There are few things to be noted.

-First, as we learnt form the `boot-cljs-test` help documentation, we passed the `-e phantom` headless browser we previously installed and the `-n modern-cljs.shopping.validators-test` namespace as well.
-It contains our unit tests.
+First, as we learnt form the `boot-cljs-test` help documentation, we used the `phantom` as headless browser and we also passed the `modern-cljs.shopping.validators-test` as the sole namespace to run test in.

-Secondly, `boot-test-cljs` internally uses the CLJS compiler using compiler options defaulted to some value.
+Secondly, the `boot-test-cljs` task internally uses the CLJS compiler exploiting some default values.
 For example, instead of generating the `main.js` JS file as the `boot-cljs` did, it generates the `output.js` JS file.

 Now repeat the same experiments we previously did by modifying an expected result from a unit test assertion in the